thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 3. Adding a Ship for the Player
 -------------------------------

 3.1.
 Now there's some ground, but there's a reason the Landscape Channel went out of business.
 Ground by itself is almost as boring as a void.
-Let's add a spaceship.
+Let's add a spaceship for the player to fly around.
 For that, we'll need another class file.

 3.2.
-Back in the Model directory, create a new file name "Ship.ts", containing the text below:
+Back in the Model directory, create a new file name "Player.ts", containing the text below:

-	class Ship extends Entity
+	class Player extends Entity
 	{
 		constructor(pos: Coords)
 		{
 			super
 			(
-				Ship.name,
+				Player.name,
 				[
 					Drawable.fromVisual
 					(
-						VisualPolygon.fromVerticesAndColorFill
-						(
-							[
-								Coords.fromXY(-5, -5),
-								Coords.fromXY(5, 0),
-								Coords.fromXY(-5, 5),
-							],
-							Color.Instances().Gray
-						)
+						Player.visualBuild()
 					),

 					Locatable.fromPos(pos)